Visa policy of El Salvador: Future changes

-Tourist card

-Visitors entering the country by air and sea must obtain a tourist card upon arrival ($12).
-Adult children of Salvadoran citizens are exempt.
-Minors are exempt.
-Exempt are the visitors holding a valid visa issued by El Salvador and the citizens of the European Union / EEA (except Bulgaria and Croatia), Argentina, Chile, Colombia, Costa Rica, Guatemala, Honduras, Monaco, New Zealand, Nicaragua, Panama, Paraguay, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, San Marino, São Tomé and Príncipe, South Africa, Switzerland, Trinidad and Tobago, Turkey, Uruguay and Vatican City.
+Special Entry Permit (PEI)

+Citizens of other countries may obtain a Special Entry Permit without having to apply to a consulate for a visa.

+Airport Improvement Tariff

+Citizens of Angola, Algeria, Benin, Botswana, Burkina Faso, Burundi, Cape Verde, Cameroon, Central African Republic, Comoros, Republic of the Congo, Democratic Republic of the Congo, Chad, Djibouti, Egypt, Eritrea, Eswatini, Ethiopia, Equatorial Guinea, Gabon, Gambia, Ghana, Guinea, Guinea Bissau, India, Ivory Coast, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritius, Mauritania, Morocco, Mozambique, Namibia, Niger, Nigeria, Rwanda, São Tomé and Príncipe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Tunisia, Uganda, Western Sahara, Zambia and Zimbabwe are required to pay an airport improvement tax of USD1,130.00 (USD1,000.00 + 13% VAT) for transit through San Oscar Arnulfo Romero and Galdámez Airport.

 Central America-4 Border Control Agreement

 The Central America-4 Border Control Agreement is a treaty between Guatemala, El Salvador, Honduras and Nicaragua.
 A visa issued by one of the four countries is honored by all four of the countries.
 The time period for the visa, however, applies to the total time spent in any of the four countries without leaving the CA-4 area.